 One of the hallmarks of a good investment opportunity is keeping risk exposure to a minimum.
-In commercial property investment, one of the many ways we can reduce risk is by funding the purchase with limited recourse borrowings.
+In commercial property investment, one of the many ways we reduce risk is by funding the purchase with limited recourse borrowings.

 So, in a worst-case scenario, where a borrower is unable to repay their commercial property debt, the bank’s ability to recover their funding is limited to taking possession of the property securing that loan.
-If there’s a shortfall between the property’s sale price and the outstanding debt, the bank has to wear the loss – the borrower is immune from making up the deficit.
+If there’s a shortfall between the property’s sale price and the outstanding debt, the bank has to wear the loss – the borrower is typically immune from making up the deficit.

-While investors don’t acquire a commercial property expecting it to fail, a limited recourse loan gives the borrower excellent peace of mind by putting a clear limit on their risk exposure.
+While investors don’t acquire a commercial property expecting it to fail, a limited recourse loan gives the borrower peace of mind by putting a clear limit on their risk exposure.

 What’s there to consider with a limited recourse loan?